cestislife/cestislife.github.io/rockguide.md

 > * Dig spots

 ### Perimeter Blockers
-Natural blockers (beach, water, cliffs), furniture or placed items typically only block a perimeter of ① tile around the tiles they occupy.
+Natural blockers (beach, water, cliffs), furniture or placed items typically only block a **perimeter of 1 tile** around the tiles they occupy.
 Generally, anything with a hitbox will be perimeter blockers.
 “Tall” furniture will be discussed in their own dedicated section.

 Examples include:
 > * Tiles adjacent to beach, water tiles, and cliff edges